kuvivek/drivingTheoryInGermany/README.md

 ✅ Stop.
 Give way.
 ❌ No stopping
 ✅ Diagonal cross
-Comment :Important traffic signs such as the St. Andrew's Cross (Also known as St. Andrew Cross )or "Stop.
+**Comment**: Important traffic signs such as the Diagonal Cross (Also known as St. Andrew Cross ) and "Stop.
 Give way." and traffic lights must always be visible in good time.
 That's why you shouldn't cover them with the vehicle when stopping.
 To ensure a clear view of the sign, you must maintain a distance of at least 10 m from the traffic sign.

 406. Where are you allowed to park a trailer with a permissible total mass exceeding 2 t in built-up areas regularly on